 The BMC allows access to SEL from in-band and out-of-band mechanisms.
-The tool that can be used to access the SEL is the Intel® SELView utility, available through http://support.sgi.com (or contact your local SGI Support Technician).
+There are various tools and utilities that can be used to access the SEL, such as the Intel® SELView utility and multiple open-sourced IPMI tools.